worthingtonjg/worthingtonjg.github.io/about.md

 banner_image_alt: About me
 ---

-Hi, I am Tom Warlker.
-I am a professional UI/UX designrer and web developer.
-I love being minimal and creative.
+Hi, I am Jonathan Worthington.
+I am a full stack developer.
+During the day I work as a Software Engineer on business applications.
+At night I do contract work and create apps and games on the side.

 I prefer to serve with Php and Ruby based stacks and also love to work on [Jekyll][jekyll] and [Processwire CMS/CMF][pw].

 ### Contact me

-Say `Hello` at gayanvirajith@gmail.com or find me on
+Say `Hello` at worthington@gmail.com or find me on

 ---